 Written by Betty Nguyen

-After the wettest winter L.A. has seen in years, Southern California's landscapes have transformed into beautiful floral utopias.
-According to NPR, the rain allowed dormant seeds to bloom after decades of surviving the harsh environment.
+After the wettest winter L.A. has seen in years, Southern California’s landscapes have transformed into beautiful floral utopias.
+The rain allowed dormant seeds to bloom after years of surviving the harsh drought.
 As a result, flowers and other indigenous plants are now blooming all across California.
-Here are our top three Southern CA spots for the #superbloom.
+Here are our top three Southern California spots for the #superbloom.

 ANTELOPE VALLEY POPPY RESERVE